The § 341 Creditor Meeting

 - Please state your full name and current address.

 - Please show me your picture ID.
-(BE SURE TO BRING YOUR ID!)
+(Bring ID!)

 - Please show me some proof of your Social Security Number.
-(BE SURE TO BRING PROOF OF YOUR SS#)
+(Bring proof of your social security number)

 - Do you rent or own your home?